State of Illinois v. Alice Wynekoop: Other sudden deaths

-November 23 – Wynekoop Arrested
+November 23 – Wynekoop arrested

 Earle evaded the officers in Kansas City on Wednesday.
-He scheduled and then cancelled a flight back to Chicago "when informed the weather was 'rough'" and instead took an overnight train back to Chicago.
+He scheduled and then cancelled a flight back to Chicago "when told the weather was rough" and instead took an overnight train back to Chicago.
 Upon arrival in Chicago on Thursday morning he took a circuitous route of buses, taxicabs, and back alleys to get home.
 When confronted by police near his home he denied his identity, which neighbors refuted, as well as knowledge of Rheta's death.
 With his mother's encouragement, Earle voluntarily turned himself over to police.

-The Son's Marriage and Philandering
+Son's marriage and philandering

 In interrogations on Thursday, Earle made several admissions to the police.
 In addition to confirming the $5,000 and $1,000 insurance policy purchases, he admitted that his mother had instructed him two months before to change the beneficiary on a $10,000 policy he owned from Rheta to his sister and told him to keep her instructions to himself.
 He admitted having had a secret meeting with his mother the Sunday before Rheta's death contrary to his mother's claim that she had not seen Earle in a week.
 Wynekoop later explained that Earle was concerned that the neighbors would be judgmental about his lack of a regular job and inability to support Rheta financially, and so he didn't want to be seen at the home where neighbors would conclude that his first trip out west was a failure.
 Another admission was that he was a philanderer.
 Investigation into his dalliances found that Earle had a book with the names of over 50 women he had courted, along with his assessment of the women's looks, financial status, and social value.